Missing large

 With no recycling hassle, no damp newsprint on rainy days, & no telltale signs for thieves if you go out of town.

-10. almost 15 years ago on On A Claire Day
+10. about 15 years ago on On A Claire Day